douglascraigschmidt/LiveLessons/Java8/README.md

   dangers of sharing unsynchronized state between threads.

-. ex17 -- This example shows various issues associated with using the Java 8 stream reduce() terminal operation, including the need to use the correct identity value and to ensure operations are associative.
+. ex17 -- This example shows various issues associated with using the Java streams reduce() terminal operation, including the need to use the correct identity value and to ensure operations are associative.
   It also demonstrates what goes wrong when reduce() performs a mutable reduction on a parallel stream.